Queen (magazine): History

 In 1962 the magazine was retitled to Queen.

-The ideal reader of the new Queen was envisioned by editor Beatrix Miller was "Caroline", with a style guide given to every contributing writer so they knew who they would be writing for.
+The ideal reader of the new Queen, as envisioned by editor Beatrix Miller, was 'Caroline' — a persona detailed in a style guide given to every contributing writer so they knew exactly for whom they were writing.
 According to Clement Freud the fictional Caroline had fair long hair, left school at sixteen and was the "sort of person one ended up in bed with".

 In 1964 in an attempt to reverse the Pilkington Report, Stevens financed a pirate radio called Radio Caroline (named after Caroline, Queen's ideal reader).
 Initially the radio operated out of the Queen editorial offices on Fetter Lane.

 Miller left the magazine in 1964 to edit British Vogue, where she remained till 1984.

-After Radio Caroline was banned in 1967 Stevens began to lose interest in the magazine, with the publication "going nowhere" and readers beginning to loose interest.
+After Radio Caroline was banned in 1967 Stevens began to lose interest in the magazine, with the publication "going nowhere" and readers beginning to lose interest.
 In 1968 he sold the magazine to Michael Lewis of Oxley Industries.
 Hugh Johnson was appointed as editor after an interview regarding a travel supplement.

 Johnson hired Ann Barr of The Weekend Telegraph as features editor.
 Under Johnson it took on disdain for all that could be viewed as out of style, with the fashion editor refusing to see the Paris collections calling them "too boring".
 The magazine included some of the last magazine shoots of Sharon Tate before her 1969 murder.
 Clothing would be from "Courrèges and Ungaro.
 Or bits of plastic on chains like Paco Rabanne.'"

 Johnson left to edit The World Atlas of Wine and with falling circulation Michael Lewis put the magazine up for sale.

 In August 1970 it was announced that the magazine would merge with British Harper's Bazaar, with the first issue appearing in November 1970.
 The aim of the merger was to use the best material from both magazines and increase circulation to over 500,000.
 At the time the two publications were rivals and aimed at a similar audience.
 The National Magazine Company (publisher of Harper's Bazaar) as it still had the aura of "it" compared to Harper's Bazaar which had fallen out of popularity.